Updated: July 22, 2024- 9 min read

-But that’s not even half of the problem: Product Managers now have to face the rigors of a fast-paced marketplace.
+But that’s not even half of the problem: Product Managers face the rigors of a fast-paced marketplace.
 They must adapt to changing consumer trends to maximize customer satisfaction and product performance.

-In this article, we detail the challenges faced by Product Managers when working on a new product initiative.
+In this article, we detail the challenges of product innovation faced by Product Managers when working on a new product initiative.

 The first checkpoint in product development is idea generation.
 As easy as it sounds, some companies often hit idea roadblocks when making decisions.
 Sometimes, these obstacles result from a lack of actionable intel on the potential product and the consumer.
 Other times, ideation can stall due to bureaucracy and disjointed workflows.

-However, Product Managers can avoid this staleness in ideation by creating suggestion bins during brainstorming sessions.
+However, Product Managers can overcome this type of challenge in product development by creating suggestion bins during brainstorming sessions.
 Use this repository to gather interesting opinions from team members and other product specialists.

 If possible, establish a bonus system to reward team members with the most lucrative ideas.
 This reward system will motivate the staff to participate in the brainstorming initiatives actively.